Tehila87/Tehila87/README.md

   <a href="https://github.com/Tehila87?tab=repositories">Repos</a>
 </p>

-### Experience snapshots
-- Researcher & Policy Advocate (independent think tank) | Data Analyst (Central Bureau of Statistics) | Parliamentary Advisor (Knesset)

 ### Profile
-Creative, collaborative, and impact-driven analyst with 6 years’ experience across academia, non-profit, and public sectors.
+##### Creative, collaborative, and impact-driven analyst with 6 years’ experience across academia, non-profit, and public sectors.
 Skilled in advanced quantitative methods and decision-support for stakeholders.
 Track record includes initiating 10 parliamentary debates and 10+ committee appearances as a think-tank advocate.
 Currently deepening expertise in data governance, ethical AI, risk-aware modelling, and scalable analytics pipelines.
 ---

 ### 🗂 Portfolio highlights